-Richard G. Schwartz., Ph.D, Director (RSchwartz@gc.cuny.edu, CV) Dr. Schwartz is a Presidential Professor of Speech and Hearing Sciences at The Graduate School and the University Center of the City University of New York.
+Richard G. Schwartz., Ph.D, Director RSchwartz@gc.cuny.edu, (CV) Dr. Schwartz is a Presidential Professor of Speech and Hearing Sciences at The Graduate School and the University Center of the City University of New York.
 He attended McGill University, received his M.S. in Speech Pathology from the University of South Florida in 1974, and his Ph.D. in Speech Pathology and Developmental Psychology from the University of Memphis (formerly Memphis State University) in 1978.
 He is a certified and licensed speech-language pathologist.
 Dr. Schwartz has also held academic appointments at the University of Pittsburgh, Purdue University, Tel Aviv University, Weill Medical College of Cornell University Albert Einstein College of Medicine.
 He is currently the Director of Research for the Ear Institute: Hearing and Learning Center/Cochlear Implant Center at the New York Eye and Ear Infirmary.
 He has published widely on speech and language disorders in children in peer-reviewed scientific journals, contributed numerous chapters in academic textbooks and monographs, and has served as the editor of the Journal of Speech, Language and Hearing Research .
 He is the editor of the Handbook of Child Language Disorders published by Psychology Press.
 Dr. Schwartz’s research has been supported by grants from the National Institute on Deafness and Other Communication Disorders of the National Institutes of Health since 1979.
 He has served as the chair/organizer of numerous national and international conferences.
 His current research interests include speech and language processing in children with Specific Language Impairment, children with Cochlear Implants, and children with Autism as well as the neurobiology of childhood language impairments.

 Iris Fishman, M.A., CCC-SLP (email@example.com) Iris Fishman, MA, CCC/SLP is a speech/language pathologist who specializes in the field of augmentative and alternative communication (AAC).
 Having received her Master's degree from Hunter College, she is a clinician with a wide range of experience with children with developmental disabilities as well as adults with stroke,TBI and progressive neuromuscular diseases.
 Iris has authored a text as well as a number of articles, presented at national and international conferences, taught graduate courses in AAC and directed a major assistive technology program.
 She served as President of the United States Society for AAC (USSAAC) and was a member of the Coordinating Committee for ASHA's Special Interest Group on AAC.
 Iris is currently the Lab Manager for the Developmental Language Lab and is doing research on language comprehension of girls with Rett syndrome at Montefiore Medical Center.

-Karece entered the Ph.D.
-Program in Speech and Hearing Sciences Program at the CUNY Graduate Center in fall 2007.
-She is a recipient of the CUNY Enhanced Chancellor's Fellowship.
-Karece was Recruitment Manager for two years and presently coordinates training and data management within the Child Language Laboratory, directed by Dr. Richard Schwartz.
-Karece is currently a Level II student working on a group eye tracking project examining lexical access in children with language impairments.
+Karece received her Bachelor’s and Master’s degrees in SpeechLanguage Pathology from St. John's University, Queens.
+She is a recipient of the CUNY Enhanced Chancellor's Fellowship and was awarded a predoctoral fellowship from the NIDCD.
+Karece was Recruitment Manager for two years and is presently Lab Manager coordinating training and data management within the Child Language Laboratory, directed by Dr. Richard Schwartz.
+Karece is a Level III student working on a eye tracking project examining lexical access in children with language impairments.
 Her research areas are semantic development and categorization with a focus on children with Autistic Disorder and typical language development.

 Erin Reilly (email@example.com) Erin Reilly CCC-SLP, TSLD received her undergraduate degree in Speech and Language Disorders at the State University College at Geneseo, NY and Master’s Degree in Speech-Language Pathology at Edinboro University of Pennsylvania.
 Erin is a New York State licensed Speech Language Pathologist and Teacher of Speech and Language Disabilities.
 She has provided therapy and evaluated students with a range of disabilities in Maine School Administrative District #49, Rainbow Preschool in Commack, NY, and the New York City Department of Education.
 Currently, she is attending CUNY Graduate center as a PhD student.
 Her area of interest includes language development in children with autism.

-Zara Waldman, M.S. (firstname.lastname@example.org) Zara Waldman began the doctoral program in Speech-Language-Hearing Sciences at the Graduate Center in Fall 2011.
+Zara Waldman DeLuca, M.S. (firstname.lastname@example.org) Zara Waldman began the doctoral program in Speech-Language-Hearing Sciences at the Graduate Center in Fall 2011.
 Before starting the program, she earned her Bachelor’s degree in Communication Science and Disorders from Emerson College and her Masters’ degree in Speech-Language Pathology from Massachusetts’ General Hospital Institute of Health Professions (MGHIHP).
 At MGHIHP, Zara completed research on phonological awareness development in children using cochlear implants and hearing aids in conjunction with Children’s Hospital Boston.
 She is an avid signer and has also studied clinical applications of American Sign Language.
 Zara was also the 2011 recipient of the MGHIHP Award for Student Innovation.
 Currently, she splits her time between the Child Language Lab and NYEE, where she is working with Dr. Richard Schwartz investigating lexical access in cochlear implant users.
 Her research interests are in syntax development and sentence processing in pediatric cochlear implant users and children with hearing loss.